Mquinn960/sign-language-help/README.md

 * [Offline Trainer](https://github.com/Mquinn960/offline-trainer)
 * [Sign Language (App)](https://github.com/Mquinn960/sign-language)

+Thank you for taking the time to read this help guide, if you have any additional questions regarding this project please get in touch.
+Have fun!

 ![Alt text](/Preview.png?raw=true "Preview")

 ## 1. Creating your *Training* and *Testing* datasets using [Dataset Creator](https://github.com/Mquinn960/dataset-creator)

-This stage involves creating a usable dataset consisting of images of Sign Language gestures which will be used to train the SVM kernel for recognition
+This phase involves creating a usable dataset consisting of images of Sign Language gestures which will be used to train the SVM kernel for recognition

 1. Use Git to clone the [Dataset Creator](https://github.com/Mquinn960/dataset-creator) repository
 2. Attach a webcam device to your computer and make sure it's producing output